DIY Giant Tissue Paper Flowers Tutorial

 Step 2: Accordion fold your tissue paper making each fold approximately 1 inch wide.
 Fold all the way to the end of the tissue paper.
 (The above picture is the halfway point… keep folding until you reach the end of the paper.)

-Work back and forth from one side to the next.
+At first, it won’t look like much, but continue to separating sheets working back and forth from one side to the next.

-And quickly a flower will start to emerge!
+Soon a flower will start to emerge!

 Voila!
 Your finished flower!
 Wasn’t that easy?